azarboon/cheat-sheet-aws/README.md

 # Tricky tips for AWS Solutions Architect Associate certificate (concise cheat sheet)

+### Security

+GuardDuty: continuous threat and anomaly detection for AWS accounts, workloads (EC2, EKS), and data stored in **Amazon S3**.
+Protects against **cryptocurrency mining**.
+It detect account and bucket **compromises**.
+Suspending GuardDuty stops the service from analyzing data but doesn't delete findings nor configs.
+Disabling GuardDuty deletes its data and configs.
+Data sources: CloudTrail Events, VPC Flow logs and DNS Logs.

+Amazon Macie: identify sensitive data stored on S3

+Inspector: automated and continual vulnerability management.
+Inspector is more about identifying vulnerabilities and evaluating against security best practices.
+It does **NOT** detect compromise.

+Web Applicaiton Firewall: can be deployed on ALB, API Gateway, Cloudfront.
+It helps against SQL injection and cross site scripting attacks.

+AWS Shield protects you from common network and transport layer DDoS attacks free of charge.
+AWS Shield Advanced does offer protection to resources outside of AWS.
+This should NOT cause unexpected spike in billing costs.

+SSM Parameter Store: can serve as a secrets store, but you must rotate the secrets yourself (no automation)

+Secrets Manager: secret rotation with built-in integration for RDS, Redshift, DocmentDB.

+CloudHSM: dedicated hardware security module to manage and store your encryption keys.
+It doesn't help with distribution of keys.

+AWS allows penetration for some of resources without prior authorization.

 ### CloudTrail

 In console you can view events since last 90 days.